meutzitzu/ESP32-BLE-Combo-fix/README.md

 ```

 ## API docs
-The BleKeyboard interface is almost identical to the Keyboard Interface, so you can use documentation right here:
+The BleCombo interface is almost identical to the Keyboard Interface, so you can use documentation right here:
 https://www.arduino.cc/reference/en/language/functions/usb/keyboard/

-Just remember that you have to use `bleKeyboard` instead of just `Keyboard` and you need these two lines at the top of your script:
+Just remember that you have to use `BleCombo` instead of just `Keyboard` and you need these two lines at the top of your script:
 ```
-#include <BleKeyboard.h>
+#include <BleCombo.h>
-BleKeyboard bleKeyboard;
+BleCombo BleCombo;
 ```

 In addition to that you can send media keys (which is not possible with the USB keyboard library).
 Supported are the following: